site search by freefind

 - I feel existential dread if my self-identity role is taken away.

 This problem usually occurs when a person loses their role in life.
 It turns out that for some people, the rigid, role-bound self-identity was a defense, used to avoid feelings of annihilation and dread in the core of their body.
 If their ability to play out their role is blocked for some reason (they are a teacher who is fired; a mother whose children have left; and so on), they start to feel the dread and try to either hold onto the old role, or live a new one to hold the feelings at bay.

 Treatment is quick and simple, typically taking three sessions of between 1-2 hours.
-It involves regression to an early developmental event using our proprietary Whole-hearted Healing® technique, followed by the use of standard trauma-healing techniques.
+It involves regression to an early developmental event using our proprietary Whole-hearted Healing® technique, followed by the use of standard meridian therapy techniques.
 The biggest issue is the adjustment time needed after treatment, which can last for weeks.
 During this time, the client finds themselves discovering who they are outside of the rigid role(s) they had.
 We don't recommend the client make any major decisions during this period, until their sense of themselves stabilizes.